Doctor of Business Administration (DBA) Programs and Degrees (PhD) in North Dakota

 written by Rana Waxman

 For this reason, DBA programs are sometimes called ‘applied doctorates’ and many schools offer specific concentrations along with the degree.
-This might enable a student to develop a broader grasp of business administration concepts AND more narrow expertise in an area such as (but not limited to) management, marketing, homeland security, or non-profit leadership.
+Also, this might enable a student to develop a broader grasp of business administration concepts AND more narrow expertise in an area such as (but not limited to) management, marketing, homeland security, or non-profit leadership.

-How does a DBA degree differ from a PhD in Business Administration?
 While it is true that both are terminal degrees with a focus in business, a DBA degree and PhD in Business Administration are quite different.

 In some schools, students could arrange credit for experience and so, they may be able to complete their DBA degree in as little as 2.5 years – though this is a variable.
 Also, as they presume students are busy with their careers, Executive DBA programs might be available in a blended (hybrid) delivery.
 On-campus residencies and online virtual modules may make it easier to achieve the work-study balance.